AnuinChicago/Mission-to-Mars/README.md

 All of the scraped data was stored in the above created database.

-Root route / that will query the database and pass the mars data into HTML template was created.
+Root route / that  queries the database and passes the Mars data into HTML template was created.

 ## HTML file
 Finally a HTML file called 'index.html' was created that displayed all of the data in HTML elements.